 Depending on the grouping semantics if there is a mismatch between the mgroup/groupse property and the Local or Remote Descriptor.

+For example: An error may be generated if the MGC uses the BUNDLE media grouping and specifies a StreamID of a H.248 Stream whose Local Descriptor does not have the same address/port as the other H.248 Streams in the group (and is not updated in the current command).
+Another example is if an error may be generated if MGC uses the “LS” semantic and specifies the StreamIDs of H.248 streams where the MG cannot maintain lip sync.

 A more specific error code may be returned if available.
-The underlying reasons for generating an error may depend on the semantic associated with the group.
+The underlying reasons for generating an error may depend on the semantics associated with the group.

-For example: An error may be generated if the MGC uses the BUNDLE media grouping and specifies a StreamID of a H.248 Stream whose Local Descriptor does not have the same address/port as the other H.248 Streams in the group (and is not updated in the current command).
-Another example is if an error may be generated if MGC uses the “LSP” semantic and specifies the StreamIDs of H.248 streams where the MG cannot maintain lip sync.

 [End Correction]

 2.13 Bibliography list